 Mutation Frequencies by Treatment Group

-Urethane-induced mutagenesis detected by Duplex Sequencing in 3 mouse tissues.
+Urethane-induced mutagenesis detected by duplex sequencing in 3 mouse tissues.
 Mutation frequencies are highly reproducible across biological replicates (n=5/group), and statistically robust.
 The number of individual mutant nucleotides identified per sample among hundreds of millions screened is indicated above each bar.
 VC: vehicle control (untreated).

 The TwinStrand Duplex Sequencing mutagenesis kits use a 48kb panel targeting 20 arbitrary regions spread throughout the genome.
 The regions are balanced to provide an unbiased sampling of representative sequence contexts throughout the genome (GC content, genic/non-genic, coding/non-coding, etc).
 These sites have no known role in cancer and are unlikely to be significantly influenced by positive or negative selection.
 Currently available for human, mouse, and rat studies.

-Location of genomic targets in the TwinStrand Duplex Sequencing Rat Mutagenesis panel.
+Location of genomic targets in the TwinStrand Duplex Sequencing rat mutagenesis panel.
 Mouse and human panels are similarly constructed.

 Simple Mutation Spectra

-Simple mutation spectra detected by Duplex Sequencing of urethane-exposed mouse tissue.
+Simple mutation spectra detected by duplex sequencing of urethane-exposed mouse tissue.
 Unsupervised hierarchical clustering perfectly assigned all of the 30 tissues to treatment groups (vehicle control on left, urethane on right).

-Trinucleotide Mutation Spectra
+Trinucleotide Mutation Signatures

-Highly distinct trinucleotide signatures generated by Duplex Sequencing of normal (non-tumor) mouse tissues exposed to three mutagens: urethane, benzo[a]pyrene, and N-ethyl-N-nitrosourea.
+Highly distinct trinucleotide signatures generated by duplex sequencing of normal (non-tumor) mouse tissues exposed to three mutagens: urethane, benzo[a]pyrene, and N-ethyl-N-nitrosourea.
 Figures generated using ultra-low frequency mutations present on the order of 1-in-1 million.